fommil/fpmortals/manuscript/main-text.md

 This approach has saved the author from writing **thousands** of lines of code meeting a related business requirement.

+The `Commutative*` variants have an additional requirement / law imposed upon them that the order of parameters to `combine` does not matter.
+Our trading example is most definitely **non** commutative, since the order of application is important, however this is a useful property to require if you are building a distributed system where there are efficiencies when order is not important.

+`Band`, `Semilattice` and `BoundedSemilattice` have the additional law that the `combine` operation of the same two elements is *idempotent*, i.e. gives the same value.
+An example is anything defined over a group that can only be one value, such as `Unit`, or if the `combine` is a least upper bound.
+If you ever need use these, you should probably tweet about it because they exist for niche downstream mathematics libraries `spire` and `algebird`.

 ## NOTES

 Overwhelming, so we'll try to visualise.